Kaosc/spotify-musics-to-mp3/README.md

-# Download your spotify playlist or just spesific tracks as a mp3 file without any key or token requirements.
+# Download your spotify playlist or just spesific tracks as a mp3 file without any API key or token requirements.

 ## Requirements